Sicklefin lemon shark: Human interactions

 The sicklefin lemon shark is threatened by overfishing.

 Several apparently unprovoked attacks on humans have been attributed to the sicklefin lemon shark.
 Due to its formidable size and teeth, it is regarded as potentially dangerous, and certainly this species has been known to defend itself quickly and vigorously if touched, speared, or otherwise provoked or alarmed.
 Once agitated, this shark can be a persistent adversary; in one case, a shark forced a swimmer to seek refuge atop a coral head, and circled for hours before giving up.
 However, observations by divers show that normally this shark is shy and hesitant to approach, even when presented with bait.
 Often, the shark will move away when a diver enters visual range.
 Young sharks are reportedly more aggressive and inquisitive than the adults.
-At Moorea, sicklefin lemon sharks are the main attraction of daily shark-feeding ecotourism dives.
+At Mo'orea, sicklefin lemon sharks are the main attraction of daily shark-feeding ecotourism dives.
 This shark adapts well to captivity and is displayed in public aquariums.

 The IUCN has assessed the sicklefin lemon shark globally as Endangered; it is harvested using anchored and floating gillnets, beach nets, and longlines.
 The meat is sold fresh or dried and salted for human consumption, the fins used for shark fin soup, and the liver oil is processed for vitamins.
 The sicklefin lemon shark is highly susceptible to local overfishing, due to its slow reproductive rate and limited movements.
 Off Southeast Asia, this shark has become scarce under the pressure of expanding, unmonitored, and unregulated fisheries, and has been assessed there as Endangered by the IUCN.
 Widespread habitat degradation, including pollution and blast fishing on coral reefs and deforestation in mangroves, poses an additional threat to the survival of this species in the region.
 Already, the sicklefin lemon shark has been extirpated in parts of India and Thailand, and has not been reported from Indonesian markets in recent years despite being historically abundant there.
 Off Australia, the sicklefin lemon shark is taken in only small numbers intentionally and as bycatch, and has been listed under Least Concern.